doctorray117/minecraft-ondemand/README.md

   - `TWILIOTO` : `+1XXXYYYZZZZ` (your cell phone to get a text on)
   - `TWILIOAID` : Twilio account ID
   - `TWILIOAUTH` : Twilio auth code
+  - `TELNYXFROM`  :  `+1XXXYYYZZZZ` (your telnyx number)
+  - `TELNYXTO`  :  `+1XXXYYYZZZZ` (your cell phone to get a text on)
+  - `TELNYXAPI`  :  Telnyx API key

 If using Twilio to alert you when the server is ready and when it turns off, all four twilio variables must be specified.
+If using Telnyx to alert you when the server is read and when it turns off, all 3 telnyx variables must be specified.
 If publishing to an SNS topic, the `SNSTOPIC` variable must be specified.

 Click `Add` and then `Create` to create the task.